 Metis Status

 In Canada, there are three recognized groups of Aboriginal people: The Inuit, Métis and First Nations (Indians).
 Aboriginal people are the descendants of the original inhabitants of North America.
-The Ontario Metis Aboriginal Association has accepted me into the Metis community and I was granted my Metis status.
+I was granted my Metis status several years ago.
 It was a very proud moment for me and for my family.
 I and other family members have proudly identified and participated in the Metis culture across the province

 Family

-Widowed in 1993, I am the mother of one daughter (Judy) and two sons (Sean and Tyler).
-I remarried in 1998.
-Counting step-grandchildren I have 13 grandchildren.
-The youngest are twins 1 1/2 years old.
+Counting step-grandchildren I have 14 grandchildren.
 We have a large family to feed at Thanksgiving and Christmas dinners!
 I love to cook so it's a wonderful time.
 My cooking blog is called Ollie's Yummy in Your Tummy

 Writing & Publishing Books